zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 [APZ 64.3] (#apz64 .3) {#apz64 .3.ref .apz} "Heavily beyond that pride
 It is happy to laugh and be overcome by it.
 Priorship Completed mandove will be.
 Repeated or flushed teeth and smiled.
-“It is a flag like a flag that exceeds the pride of it, and it is the same as a flag As will be the next Hearts.
-“The thought will come to that meaning” is that it is that Come to win and be overcome.
-The “thought thought” was as the mind.
+"It is a flag like a flag that exceeds the pride of it, and it is the same as a flag As will be the next Hearts.
+"The thought will come to that meaning" is that it is that Come to win and be overcome.
+The "thought thought" was as the mind.
 Conception be as.
 Conscious was as.

 [Msdiv 65] (#msdiv65) {#msdiv65 .ref .msdiv} (8 - 7)

 [APZ 65.1] (#apz65 .1) {#apz65 .1 .ref .apz} "Will it destroy him
 The fact is.
-Is “any” a certain presumptuous forward like a flag, is it His land of calamity is the land of persecution.
+Is "any" a certain presumptuous forward like a flag, is it His land of calamity is the land of persecution.
 The colliery is the ground.
 The trickle is the ground.

 [APZ 65.2] (#apz65 .2) {#apz65 .2 .ref .apz} "This third dimension is also overstated
-Makes.”
+Makes."
 It also tells the dimension of the person.
 The overarching also says.
 Ready.
-“Seen this too Do not debate.”
+"Seen this too Do not debate."
 What is to see and decide and prostate this.
-In the viewpoints of the viewpoints of the viewpoints of the viewpoints “Do not debate.”
+In the viewpoints of the viewpoints of the viewpoints of the viewpoints "Do not debate."
 What is not to riot.
 Do not wiggle.
 Debate Do not thou shalt dispel the debauchery and debauchery.
 Constipation.
 Fumb into the nouveth.
 In his thighs, the debauchery was dispelled.
 Separated.
 In the end.
 In the yard.
 The unrestricted heart will close.

 [APZ 65.3] (#apz65 .3) {#apz65 .3.ref .apz} "It does not mean a holy
-Saws adept.”
+Saws adept."
 Skillings are the adept of certain masses in relics Skills in Establishment doctrines, Skills in Prabeathpaddy doctrines SathipatshaSkills of Dadhi Leadings adept at Indiriya doctrines, adept in power doctrines, adept at Bocentra doctrines